KYC Solution Pricing: Costs & ROI

 Compliance teams often struggle to secure budget because they frame automation as a cost rather than a revenue driver.
 Structure your business case around three metrics that finance teams care about:

 Revenue recovery.
 Quantify the revenue lost to customer abandonment during manual onboarding.
-At 5,000 monthly applicants with 25% abandonment and GBP 2,500 LTV, the annual revenue at risk is GBP 37.5 million.
-Even recovering 10% of lost applicants through faster onboarding delivers GBP 3.75 million.
+At 5,000 monthly applicants with 25% abandonment and $3,000 LTV, the annual revenue at risk is $45 million.
+Even recovering 10% of lost applicants through faster onboarding delivers $4.5 million.

 Cost avoidance.
-Frame regulatory fines as insurable risk.
-The expected annual cost of non-compliance equals the probability of enforcement action multiplied by the average fine.
-With FCA AML fines averaging GBP 12.6 million in recent years and the probability of enforcement at 2-5% for firms with identified weaknesses, the expected cost is GBP 252,000 to GBP 630,000 per year.
+Frame regulatory penalties as insurable risk.
+The expected annual cost of non-compliance equals the probability of enforcement action multiplied by the average penalty.
+With FinCEN BSA penalties averaging $18 million in recent enforcement actions and the probability of enforcement at 2โ5% for institutions with identified weaknesses, the expected cost is $360,000 to $900,000 per year.

 Ready to calculate your specific ROI?
-See CheckFile pricing for transparent per-check rates across all verification types, or request a personalised cost analysis based on your actual volumes, jurisdictions and document types.
+See CheckFile pricing for transparent per-check rates across all verification types, or request a personalized cost analysis based on your actual volumes, jurisdictions, and document types.

 For the complete guide to document verification processes and best practices, visit our document verification guide.